 Charles Darwin, an English naturalist and geologist, set out on a five year expedition on The Beagle in 1831.
 On his expedition he observed the rainforest in Brazil, discovered fossils and bones of extinct animals, experienced an earthquake in Chile, and finally landed on the Galapagos Islands in 1835.
-What Darwin observed on the islands contributed substantially to the formation of his theory of evolution.

 It seems that everywhere you go in the Galapagos Islands, you see a postcard-perfect view in all directions.